Silk Way West Airlines

 Silk Way West Airlines is an Azerbaijani cargo airline with its head office and main operating base at Heydar Aliyev International Airport in Baku, Azerbaijan.
-It is a subsidiary of the Silk Way Group along with sister airline, Silk Way Airlines which operates Il-76's.
+It is a subsidiary of the Silk Way Group along with sister airline, Silk Way Airlines.
+Silk Way West Airlines won the ‘Cargo Airline of the Year’ award from South Korea’s Incheon International Airport in 2020.

 History

 Founded in 2012 in Baku, Silk Way West Airlines is the largest cargo airline in the Caspian Sea region.
 The carrier is a part of Silk Way Group, which also includes Silk Way Airlines, and Silk Way Technics.
-Based at Heydar Aliyev International Airport, the airline operates around 350 monthly flights across the globe via its fleet of 12 dedicated Boeing 747-8F and 747-400F aircraft.
+Based at Heydar Aliyev International Airport, the airline operates around 350 monthly flights across the globe via its fleet of dedicated Boeing 777F, 747-8F and 747-400F aircraft.
 The airline's annual cargo turnover exceeds 420,000 tons, while its growing route network covers over 40 destinations across Europe, the CIS, the Middle East, Central and Eastern Asia, and North and South America.